searchspring/snap/packages/snap-store-mobx/README.md

 ```

 ## `config` object
-If a config is not provided, storage will be saved to its own internal `state` object
+If `config` is not provided, storage will be saved to its internal `state` object

 `type` - the type of storage to use: `session`, `local`, or `cookie`